-2024-2025 Title IX and University-Defined Sexual Misconduct Policy
+Title IX and University-Defined Sexual Misconduct Policy

-These policies and procedures are implemented on an interim basis for the 2024-25 academic year.
-Eastern University reserves the right to modify these policies and procedures in accordance with business necessity and applicable legal and regulatory guidance and requirements.
+These policies and procedures are effective January 1, 2025.
+Eastern University reserves the right to modify them in accordance with business necessity and applicable legal and regulatory guidance and requirements.
 The most up-to-date version of these policies is available online at www.eastern.edu.